Felforge/quant_books/README.md

 2) Probability With Martingales - David Williams
 3) High-Dimensional Probability - Roman Vershynin
 4) Elements of Information Theory - Thomas M. Cover and Joy A. Thomas
+5) The Fundamentals of Heavy Tails (Not on Github) - Jayakrishnan Nair, Adam Wierman and Bert Zwart

 ### Computer Science